serge404/url_shortener/README.md

 Web service built in Python to 1) shorten URLs and 2) return the original longer URLs given the shortened URL

+**Time Spent**: 2.5 hours on the product, then about 15 minutes on the README

 ## Setup